Antonín Dvořák: Early life

 Dvořák was born in Nelahozeves near Prague, in the Austrian Empire, and was the eldest son of František Dvořák (1814–1894) and his wife, Anna, née Zdeňková (1820–1882).
 František worked as an innkeeper, a professional player of the zither, and a butcher.
 Anna was the daughter of Josef Zdeněk, the bailiff of the Prince of Lobkowicz.
 Anna and František married on 17 November 1840.
 Dvořák was the first of 14 children, eight of whom survived infancy.
 Dvořák was baptized as a Roman Catholic in the village's church of St. Andrew.
 Dvořák's years in Nelahozeves nurtured his strong Christian faith and the love for his Bohemian heritage that so strongly influenced his music.
 In 1847, Dvořák entered primary school and was taught to play violin by his teacher Joseph Spitz.
 He showed early talent and skill, playing in a village band and in church.

+The Nelahozeves train station was built during Dvořák's childhood, and he obtained a lifelong passion for trains.

-František was pleased with his son's gifts.
-At the age of 13, through the influence of his father, Dvořák was sent to Zlonice to live with his uncle Antonín Zdenĕk in order to learn the German language.
-His first composition, the Forget-Me-Not Polka in C (Polka pomněnka) was written possibly as early as 1855.
+František, unsuccessful as an innkeeper and butcher but managed a living as a musician, was pleased with his son's gifts.
+At the age of 13, through the influence of his father, Dvořák was sent to Zlonice in 1853 to live with his uncle Antonín Zdenĕk in order to learn the German language.
+His first composition, the "Forget-Me-Not Polka" in C ("Polka pomněnka") was written possibly as early as 1855.